simonpcouch/website/content/about/header/index.md

 <!-- this is a subheadline -->

 Hey, I'm Simon.
-I write software for statistical modeling at RStudio, and believe that statistical software has an incredible impact on our ability to think intuitively about statistics and data science.
+I write software for statistical modeling at Posit (née RStudio), and believe that statistical software has an incredible impact on our ability to think intuitively about statistics and data science.